-The State Council, being the Committee of Management for the purposes of the Fair Work (Registered Organisations) Act 2009 (RO Act), presents its operating report of the Automotive, Food, Metals, Engineering, Printing and Kindred Industries Union, New South Wales Branch for the financial year ended 30 September 2019.
+The State Council, being the Committee of Management for the purposes of the Fair Work (Registered Organisations) Act 2009 (RO Act), presents its operating report of the Automotive, Food, Metals, Engineering, Printing and Kindred Industries Union, Queensland Branch for the financial year ended 30 September 2019.

-The operational name for the Automotive Food Metals Engineering Printing and Kindred Industries Union (AFMEPKIU) is the Australian Manufacturing Workers' Union (AMWU).
-The Union is a 'not for profit' entity, a registered organisation under RO Act.
+The operational name for the Automotive, Food, Metals, Engineering, Printing and Kindred Industries Union (AFMEPKIU) is the Australian Manufacturing Workers' Union (AMWU).
+The Union is a 'not for profit' entity, a registered organisation under the RO Act.